 The smell of urine is usually rather neutral if you drink enough water (usually about one and a half to two litres a day) and empty the bladder at regular intervals.
-But sometimes even fresh urine can have a strong smell, and there can be several reasons for this.
+But sometimes even fresh urine can have a strong smell, leaving you wondering ‘why does my urine smell bad?’.
+There can be several reasons for this.

 The different urine smells

-In the past, urine was used to diagnose diseases and provide clues as to whether something was wrong in the body.
-Today, along with the colour and symptoms, the smell in urine can help indicate either good health or illness.
-The smell can be described in many different ways; from , sweet smelling urine, to urine that smells like fish, ammonia or alcohol.
+In the past, urine could be used to diagnose diseases and provide clues to identify various medical conditions affecting people.
+Today, along with urine colour, the smell of urine can be used to indicate either good health or illness.
+Urine smell can vary depending on various factors and can be quite pungent.
+Some common urine smells include, sweet smelling urine, urine that smells like fish, ammonia or even alcohol.

-There could be various reasons why the urine smells unpleasant and more intense.
-Below are some examples of what could cause a strong smell in urine.
+There are various causes of smelly urine, and it can be quite noticeable if the urine smells unpleasant or more intense than usual.
+Some examples of what could cause a strong smell in urine include:

 1. Food

 The smell of urine is strongly linked to what we eat.
-Asparagus is perhaps the most known food for giving urine a distinctly strong odour, due to the sulphur-containing chemicals produced when it is digested.
+The relationship between asparagus and smelly urine is well known, as it gives urine a distinctly strong odour, due to the sulphur-containing chemicals produced when it is digested.

 2. Medication